Minahil-baig/Graphic-calculator-Minahil/README.md

 # Graphic-calculator-Minahil-baig
-This is streamlit calculator developed by Minahil baig.
+This streamlit calculator developed by Minahil Baig.